-The 3DM-CV5-25 reports acceleration, angular rate, delta-theta, delta-velocity, inertial sensor biases and corrections in this frame.
+The 3DM-CX5-25 reports acceleration, angular rate, delta- theta, delta- velocity, inertial sensor biases and corrections in this frame.
+When no sensor-to-platform frame transformation has been provided (see Platform Frame on page 29).

 The orientation of the sensor frame with respect to the local NED frame can be viewed in the MIP Monitor software at: View > 3D Attitude menu.
 This window displays the orientation of the sensor in relationship to north and shows measurement origination for acceleration and angular rate.
 The view can be rotated for clicking, holding, and dragging the image.
-Options for true north and magnetic north geo-references are available through the magnetic declination correction setting at: Device Settings > EF settings > Geographic.
+Options for true north and magnetic north geo- references are available through the magnetic declination correction setting at: Device Settings > EF settings > Geographic.

-Refer to the 3DM-CV5-25 dimensional diagram for the location of the measurement origin (See Sensor Dimensions and Origin on page 1)
+Refer to the 3DM-CX5-25 dimensional diagram for the location of the measurement origin (See Sensor Dimensions and Origin on page 1)